vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/09_AP_5A_The_Seasons.md

 Table 29, and Hemanta.

-Indian Seasons Tropical Month-names Lunar Month-names The names of months given in the second column of Table No. 28 are found frat in Taittiriya Samhita, and they Spring (-30° to 309) Madhu & Madhava Caitra-Vaikkha aro tropical, boos oder den attempt to define the physical
+Indian Seasons Tropical Month-names Lunar Month-names The names of months given in the second column of Table No. 28 are found frat in Taittiriya Saṁhita, and they Spring (-30° to 309) Madhu & Madhava Caitra-Vaikkha aro tropical, boos oder den attempt to define the physical

 Summer (30° to 909) Sukra & suci